eigenfoo/cryptics/docs/datasheet.md

 Yes, the dataset is updated daily: every day at 2am UTC, new blog posts are scraped, parsed and published.

-There are also ad-hoc updates which are not published on a set schedule.
+There are also occasional updates which are not published on a set schedule.
 These updates may entail corrections to parsing errors (either by overwriting the row or deleting it entirely), the inclusion of new blogs or other sources of clues, or other ad-hoc modifications to the data.

 ### Will older versions of this dataset continue to be supported/hosted/maintained?